Bagworm moth: Description

-The caterpillar larvae of the Psychidae construct cases out of silk and environmental materials such as sand, soil, lichen, or plant materials.
+The caterpillar larvae of Psychidae construct cases out of silk and environmental materials such as sand, soil, lichen, or plant materials.
 These cases are attached to rocks, trees or fences while resting or during their pupa stage, but are otherwise mobile.
 The larvae of some species eat lichen, while others prefer green leaves.
 In many species, the adult females lack wings and are therefore difficult to identify accurately.
 Case-bearer cases are usually much smaller, flimsier, and consist mainly of silk, while bagworm "bags" resemble caddisfly cases in their outward appearance – a mass of (mainly) plant detritus spun together with silk on the inside.

 Bagworm cases range in size from less than 1 cm to 15 cm among some tropical species.
 Each species makes a case particular to its species, making the case more useful to identify the species than the creature itself.
 Cases among the more primitive species are flat.
 More specialized species exhibit a greater variety of case size, shape, and composition, usually narrowing on both ends.
-The attachment substance used to affix the bag to host plant, or structure, can be very strong, sometimes requiring a great deal of force to remove.
+The attachment substance used to affix the bag to a host plant or structure has a higher tensile strength than that of other moth species, requiring greater force to initiate breakage.
 Body markings are rare.
 Adult females of many bagworm species are larviform, with only vestigial wings, legs, and mouthparts.
 In some species, parthenogenesis is known.
 The adult males of most species are strong fliers with well-developed wings and feathery antennae but survive only long enough to reproduce due to underdeveloped mouthparts that prevent them from feeding.
 Most male bagworm wings have few of the scales characteristic of most moths, instead having a thin covering of hairs.